 The EA Multilateral Agreement (EA MLA) is a signed agreement between the EA Members whereby the signatories recognize and accept the equivalence of the accreditation systems operated by the signing members, and also the reliability of the conformity assessment results provided by Conformity Assessment Bodies (CABs) accredited by the signing members.
 It makes the objective ‘Accredited once, accepted everywhere’ effective.

 Acceptance in the marketplace of the EA MLA and thereby of conformity assessment results provided by CABs accredited by EA MLA signatories is of major importance for the internal market in Europe in facilitating cross border trade as well as in demonstrating compliance with European legislation for products and services contributing to protect health, safety and the environment.

-The EA EA MLA is signed between the EA Full Members.
+The EA MLA is signed between the EA Full Members.
 A Bilateral Agreement (BLA) between an EA Associate Member and EA has the same purpose and bilateral signatories to the EA MLA shall meet the same requirements as EA Full Members.